 Timber rattlesnakes are one of New Jersey’s most endangered species.
 They are found in select locations along, and near, the coast.
 These are the only rattlesnakes in the state.

-New Mexico is right up there with both Texas and Arizona in terms of rattlesnakes.
+New Mexico is similar to Texas and Arizona in terms of rattlesnake numbers.
 There are many different species, and they’re commonly found.

 Western diamondback rattlesnakes live throughout most of the state, bar the far north and far west.
 Another rattlesnake species that lives in the south is the rock rattlesnake.
 These snakes can be differentiated because the rock rattlesnake is more gray than brown.